aliang6/Mirage/README.md

 # Mirage
-Train a chatbot to talk like a friend
+Train a conversational chatbot

 ## Audience
-People who want to train a chatbot to talk like their friends, whether for sentimental reasons or for humor.
+People who want to train a chatbot

 ## Experience
-The user logs in using their Facebook credentials.
-Afterwards, they are shown a screen of people they have messages with.
-Picking one will train a bot with all the messages they've had with that person.
-After the training is complete, they will be able to talk to the bot like they would a real person.
+The user enters the app and is immediately able to start conversing with the chatbot.
+The responses that they give will help to train the chatbot overall.

 # Technical
 ## Views
-- Home page with Facebook login prompt
+- Home page
-- Page with create and talk buttons
 - Conversation page
-- Potential people to train page

 ## Features
-- Training a bot to talk like a friend
+- Talking to a chatbot
+- Training the chatbot

 ## Languages
 #### Front-End